-SALT LAKE CITY, UT – October 24, 2014 – Representing veteran microbiology lab Nelson Laboratories, Inc., recognized biocompatibility expert Thor Rollins who will present at MedTech industry trade show, MD&M Minneapolis, on the evolving nature of medical device biocompatibility testing standards in relation to regulatory behavior.
+SALT LAKE CITY, UT – October 24, 2014 – Representing veteran microbiology lab Nelson Laboratories, LLC, recognized biocompatibility expert Thor Rollins who will present at MedTech industry trade show, MD&M Minneapolis, on the evolving nature of medical device biocompatibility testing standards in relation to regulatory behavior.

 Over the last four years biocompatibility test methods and regulatory behavior have changed dramatically.
 While the future of biocompatibility testing hints at faster, more accurate and cost effective test methods, navigating the contemporary regulatory environment has become increasingly complex.
 Understanding current biocompatibility testing standards in the context of regulatory behavior is necessary for MedTech professionals.

 “Right now we have a very exciting, dynamic, and sometimes challenging biocompatibility testing landscape.
 I have been on the ISO Committee for almost 12 years and we have never seen as much development in the 10993 standards as we have in the last several years.”
 Rollins said.
 “We are in what I would consider the new age of biocompatibility testing.”

 Coupling of changes to the ISO standard with diverse regulatory interpretation/application means merely establishing a testing scheme will be wrought with challenges.
 According to Rollins, it is not uncommon for regulators to request additional testing beyond the scope of the current ISO 10993 standard.